Robust boundary detection and density estimation using doubly stochastic scaling of the Gaussian kernel: Setup and Preliminaries

 In this section, we first review the standard Gaussian kernel-based BDE proposed in~\cite{berry2017density} and how it is utilized to estimate the boundary points.
-Next, we propose a BDE that leverages the doubly stochastic kernel obtained through Sinkhorn iterations~\cite{landa2023robust,cuturi2013sinkhorn} applied to the Gaussian kernel, and local PCA.
+Next, we propose a BDE that leverages the doubly stochastic kernel obtained via Sinkhorn iterations~\cite{landa2023robust,cuturi2013sinkhorn} applied to the Gaussian kernel, and local PCA.
 Using~\Cref{thm:rho_hx_char} and~\Cref{corollary:rho_h_first_order_char} we establish the convergence of our BDE to the normal direction to the boundary, up to a factor that depends only on the distance to the boundary.
 Building on this result, we introduce a straightforward algorithm for computing boundary points of the given data manifold.
+Finally, we propose a two-parameter family of KDEs that utilize the doubly stochastic kernel and converge to the sampling density up to a scaling factor that depends on the distances to the boundary.